Arthi-chaud/Meelo/docs/src/setup/settings.md

   - `useID3CompTag`: If true, use iTunes' non-standard ID3 tags for compilations.

 *Note*: The provided Regular Expression uses the iTunes file architecture.

+*Note*: Regular Expression must use the Golang Flavor.